Tiernan's Comms Closet

 wget https://cloud-images.ubuntu.com/jammy/current/jammy-server-cloudimg-amd64.img

-Then tweak the image… I’m using my apt-cacher-ng proxy here so I set the proxy for all VMs. you can remove it or tweak it as required.
-If you want to remove it, remove the append-line option.
-I am also installing qemu-guest-agent here.
-You can add extra items at this point if you want.
+Then, tweak the image.
+Since I’m using my apt-cacher-ng proxy here, I’ve set the proxy for all VMs.
+You can remove it or adjust it as needed.
+If you want to remove it, simply remove the append-line option.
+Additionally, I’m installing qemu-guest-agent here.
+You can add any additional items at this point if desired.

 sudo virt-customize -a jammy-server-cloudimg-amd64.img --install qemu-guest-agent --append-line '/etc/apt/apt.conf.d/00proxy:Acquire::http { Proxy "http://10.244.71.182:3142"; };'

-resets it to the default stage.
-If you don’t do this, and clone the machine 2 or 3 times, they all get the same machine ID and IP address… [Note: This is not fully working for me… See below where I make changes to machine ID… ]
+Sysprepping the image resets it to the default stage.
+If you don’t perform this step, and you clone the machine multiple times, all the clones will have the same machine ID and IP address.
+[Note: This isn’t working fully for me.
+See below for the changes I made to the machine ID.]

 sudo virt-sysprep -a jammy-server-cloudimg-amd64.img

 Create the template.
-I used ID 9000 and set a name.
-You can change this.
-Also, I have mind tagged with VLAN 72 (my Kubernetes VLAN).
-Change or remove as required.
-Also, I set the disk size to add 50Gb.
-Any mention of godboxv2-tank should be changed to your storage name…
+I used ID 9000 and assigned a name.
+You can modify this.
+Additionally, I’ve tagged mine with VLAN 72 (my Kubernetes VLAN).
+Feel free to change or remove this tag as needed.
+Furthermore, I set the disk size to add 50GB.
+Please replace any references to “godboxv2-tank” with your storage name.

 sudo qm create 9000 --name "ubuntu-2204-cloudinit-template" --memory 4096 --cores 2 --net0 virtio,bridge=vmbr0,tag=72